- Signs & Symptoms

 - Abscessed tooth: This infection originates from within the tooth and spreads to the root and the surrounding bone.

-- Damaged or fractured tooth: Fracture of a tooth can expose the sensitive dentin or even the pulp.
+- Damaged or fractured tooth: A fracture of a tooth can expose the sensitive dentin or even the pulp.
 Sometimes fractures are not obvious even though the fracture line can run deep into the tooth, causing tooth pain every time one puts pressure on it with biting or chewing (called "cracked tooth syndrome").

 - Dental work: After getting a filling or crown, the tooth can feel more sensitive.
 This is especially the case if the removal of tooth decay was large or deep.
 Dental work, although necessary, can sometimes irritate the nerve.
 Over time, the sensitivity can resolve if the tooth is healthy enough.